andreacolledan/qura/README.md

 **Disclaimer:** support for metrics other than circuit width is still experimental.

 QuRA is a static analysis tool for the verification of the resource consumption of quantum circuit description programs.
-QuRA takes as input a program written in a variant of Quipper called Proto-Quipper-R and outputs two things: a type for the program and an upper bound to the size of the circuit it builds.
+QuRA takes as input a program written in a variant of Quipper called Proto-Quipper-R and outputs two things: a type for the program and an upper bound to the size of the circuit it will build.
 A more detailed description of QuRA's input language can be found [here](src/Lang/Unified/README.md).

 ## Getting started

 Consider a Proto-Quipper-R program that implements a function `dumbNot` defined as:
 ```
--- examples/dumbNot.pqr --

 let dumbNot = \q :: Qubit .
-  let a = force qinit1 () in        -- initialize a temporary qubit
+  let a = force qinit1 in        -- initialize a temporary qubit
   let (a,q) = force cnot a q in     -- apply cnot between input q and temporary qubit a
   let _ = force qdiscard a          -- discard temporary qubit a
   in q                              -- return input qubit